OOPSpam/blog/_posts/2024-08-13-spam-protection-for-bubble.io.md

 Go back to Bubble and navigate to *Plugins->OOPSpam Spam Detection* and paste the API key we just copied.

 We are done with a plugin setup.
-Time to move on adding spam filtering functionality to our contact form
+Time to move on adding spam filtering functionality to our contact form.

 ## 3. Configuring spam filter